gwu-libraries/launchpad/README.md

 To ensure that it stays running, logsitter is deployed with and managed by [supervisor](http://supervisord.org/).

+If the /launchpad/launchpad/scripts directory is not owned by root, you must change its ownership to root:

+        sudo chown -R root:root /launchpad/launchpad/scripts/

 To set up logsitter, copy the logsitter supervisor configuration file, then restart supervisor:

         sudo cp /launchpad/launchpad/scripts/logsitter.py /etc/supervisor/conf.d/
         sudo service supervisor restart

-NOTE: If the /launchpad/launchpad/scripts directory is not owned by root, you must change its ownership to root:

-        sudo chown -R root:root /launchpad/launchpad/scripts/